 The CWCT serves as an advocate for the church workers to the calling body.
 While the CWCT is not to be considered a problem-solving group in and of itself, any recommendations that are deemed appropriate should be forwarded to the group that is responsible for their implementation, such as the Board of Elders or the Church Council (or other designated group).
-The CWCT should regularly report to that body.
 When specific needs arise, the CWCT should direct the church worker to the appropriate resources.
 Some are listed below but are addressed in greater detail on the CWCT webpage, the Kansas District Worker Wellness page, and the LCMS Church Worker Wellness page.